The Red Sea Diving Guide

 Diving in the Red Sea.
 Photo credit: Tim Nicholson

 With around 1000 species of fish and 150 species of coral, the Red Sea is rich in life.

-The average water temperature ranges from around 22 oC in March to 31 oC in September in the far south.
+The average water temperature ranges from a low of 20oC in February to 31 oC in September in the far south.
 The winds are often weakest during full moon.
 As the Red Sea has few storms, her corals are intricate and beautiful.

 Currents in the Red Sea are normally, like the wind, from north to south.
 But there are many exceptions to this.